songacademic/songacademic.github.io/_pages/about.md

 I earned my Ph.D. from Clemson University, where I had the privilege of working under the guidance of Dr. [Long Cheng](https://people.computing.clemson.edu/~lcheng2/).
 Before pursuing my Ph.D., I completed both my bachelor's and master's degrees at Xi'an Jiaotong University, where I conducted research at the Institute of Artificial Intelligence and Robotics (IAIR) under the mentorship of Dr. Yuehu Liu.

 <p style="color:red;">
-I am actively seeking motivated Ph.D. students interested in the security and compliance of LLM agents.
+I am actively seeking motivated Ph.D. students interested in the security, privacy and compliance of LLM agents.
 </p>